Dolphiq/craft3-jsonclient/README.md

 # Json Client plugin for Craft CMS 3.x

 Simple Json client plugin for Craft3 CMS.
-The plugin provides a simple Twig extension which allows you to fetch a Json url and return it to your Twig template.
+The plugin provides a simple Twig extension which allows you to fetch a Json url and use the result in your Twig template.

 ## Requirements
 * Craft 3.0 (beta 20)+